breathe-doc/breathe/README.rst

   - Do not add inline modifier for C#. #668
   - Use add_css_file instead of deprecated/removed add_stylesheet. #669
   - Use native docutils for field lists, notes, and warnings. #670
+  - Handle directives returning no nodes on error. #672

 - 2021-03-29 - Breathe v4.28.0